-September is here, and we are starting our family apple unit study!
+September is (nearly) here, and we are starting our family apple unit study!

 I love this time of year.
-We are entering our sixth year of homeschooling, and every year we start with our apple activities.
+We are entering a new year year of homeschooling, and every year we start with our apple activities.
 Now that we live in the Midwest, we even get to take a family field trip to the apple orchard later this month!

 (Did you get your FREE apple-themed invitations to play download?)